 - An annual fee: $0 introductory annual fee for the first year, then $99.
 (Rates & Fees).
 So, for the first year you’ll pay the same with either card

-- The card has a welcome offer of 40,000 bonus SkyMiles after spending $1,000 within the first three months
+- The card has a limited time welcome offer of 70,000 bonus SkyMiles after spending $2,000 within the first three months.
+This offer expires on August 3, 2022.

 - The card offers awesome perks like a first checked bag free and priority boarding